 The DLR (Germany) has worked with the BiodivERsA partners on their national or institutional strategies for biodiversity research.
 A “Synthesis of the national and national funding agencies' strategies and priorities for biodiversity research within Europe” has now been published.

 BelsPo, in partnership with the other BiodivERsA partners, has worked on the comparision and analysis of the European policy and strategies.
-The “BiodivERsA report on international strategies for biodiversity research” summarizes the results of this work and should permit to position the priorities of BiodivERsA partners and their common priorities within the international and European contexts.
+The “BiodivERsA report on EU biodiversity research gaps and priorities and strategic foresight activities” summarizes the results of this work and should permit to position the priorities of BiodivERsA partners and their common priorities within the international and European contexts.

 Analysis of the competitive funding landscape for biodiversity research